azzu-silvagni/project/methodology.md

 Each RDF triple consists of three parts:

-- **Subject**: the entity being described
+1. **Subject**: the entity being described

-- **Predicate**: the property or relationship that connects the subject to something else.
+2. **Predicate**: the property or relationship that connects the subject to something else.

-- **Object**: The value or target of the relationship.
+3. **Object**: The value or target of the relationship.
 This can be either a literal (like a string or a date) or another resource.

+***

 # Step 5: GitHub

+[GitHub](https://github.com/) is an online platform that enables **code management and collaboration** using the **[Git](https://git-scm.com/) version control system**.
+Developers can host their projects in repositories, manage changes over time, and collaborate through branching.
+Core features include pull requests for reviewing and merging code, issue tracking for handling tasks and bugs, and **GitHub Actions** for automating workflows like testing and deployment.
+The platform supports both public and private repositories.